-What is the difference between the Cash Flow and Funds Flow statements?
+Definition of Cash Flow and Funds Flow Statements

-Prior to 1988, accountants prepared a funds flow statement.
-Generally, the funds flow statement reported on the change in working capital from one balance sheet date to another.
+The funds flow statement was required prior to 1988.
+Generally, the funds flow statement summarized a company's changes in its working capital from one balance sheet date to another.

 For an example of the cash flow statement, search for a corporation with publicly-traded common stock and select Investor Relations.
 Then select annual reports to the SEC.
 From the financial section of the Form 10-K look at the corporation's Statement of Cash Flows.